 If you want to do business in Dominican Republic, this article explains the tax laws for a LLC which is the most common legal entity in Dominican Republic.

 Dominican Republic taxes corporate income on a territorial basis.
 This means that usually offshore income, from our research, and your results may vary, is not subject to taxation.
-However, foreign-source income from investments and financial gains may be taxable.
+However, foreign-source income from investments and financial gains may be taxable, but a foreign tax credit up to the amount of the tax payable in the country is usually available.
 Standard rate of taxation on a LLC entity is 27%.
 This ranks Dominican Republic as 132nd when compared to CIT globally.

 The value added tax (VAT) rate is 18%, which ranks Dominican Republic as 120th when compared to VAT taxation rate internationally.
 In terms of other taxation, an employer will contribute 7.10% to the equivalent of a social security fund and an employee will contribute 2.87%.

 Thin capitalisation standards are in effect.
 Thin capitalisation refers to any sort of laws on a business and the debt-to-asset ratios.
 Dividends paid by a resident entity are subject to a final withholding tax of 10%.
 Dividends are a distribution of a portion of a company earnings, voted by the board of directors, to a particular class of shareholders.
 Dividends can be either cash payments, shares of stock, or other property.
 Capital Gains are usually subject to Corporate Income Tax.
 A capital gains tax is levied on the profits that a corporation or natural person realizes when he or she sells sells a capital asset for a price that is higher than the purchase price.